Funkmaster-Rick/Shadowrun-5e/README.md

 * **Model** and **Attribute Array** inputs are purely for recording information.
 * **Device Rating** input is used to record your device rating.
 The Device Rating header has a button to roll Matrix Soak (Device Rating + Firewall).
-* **Temp**, **Modifier**, and **Base** inputs can be used to calculate a total for your respective matrix attribute the base inputs share the same attribute name as the Base Slider so you should only use one of these at a time.
+* **Temp**, **Modifier**, and **Base** inputs can be used to calculate a total for your respective matrix attribute.
+The base inputs share the same attribute name as the Base Slider so you should only use one of these at a time.
 The base input does not have a maximum in contract to the the slider which only has a capacity of ten.
 * **Base Sliders** are stylized sets of radio buttons that can be used to easily change your respective base matrix attribute.
 The intent is to make switching attributes more fluid.
 Its your preference if you want to use the input or slider.

 * **Attack**, **Sleaze**, **Data Proc.**, and **Firewall** buttons will prompt you for a mental attribute then roll that attribute + your attribute rating total.
 This makes matrix defense test easier.